martinlackner/frege/README.md

 # A Python implementation of Frege's voting method

-For a detailed description of Frege's voting method as well as the modified Frege method, see the paper by Harrenstein, Lackner, and Lackner (2019).
+For a detailed description of Frege's voting method as well as the modified Frege method, see the research paper by Harrenstein, Lackner, and Lackner [1].

 ## How-to
 For a fixed electorate: